ManjuGH09/DLithe-Internship-Report/README.md

 # DLithe-Internship-Report
-Repository for Python Programming and Data Science Projects, Assignments, Proof Of Concepts
+Repository for Python Programming and Data Science Projects Proof Of Concepts